 - Benzophenone-3 (BP-3), found in sunscreens as “oxybenzone,” also fell 36 percent

 These results were gathered after only three days, so you can imagine what kind of difference these changes could make over months or years.

-10 of the Most Toxic Ingredients in Personal Care Products
+10 of the Most Toxic Ingredients in Your Cosmetics

 Take a look at the products in your home and see if you find any of these ingredients.
 If you do, try to choose safer products the next time around.

 Also called “plasticizers,” these ingredients are pervasive in cosmetic products like fragrances, hair sprays, lotions and deodorants and are also used in vinyl flooring, adhesives, automotive plastics and more.

 In population studies, the Centers for Disease Control and Prevention (CDC) found widespread exposure to these chemicals at troubling levels.
 The subgroup with the highest level of exposure?
 Women of childbearing age — because of personal care product use: